lsantosq/lsantosq.github.io/_posts/2020-07-10-Mobile-Price-Prediction-SVM-and-Logistic-Regression.md

 ![png](/assets/img/output_8_1.png)

-## We can see as well that the classes are evenly distributed as well!
+### Luckily, there are no missing values!
+Also, we can see as well that the classes are evenly distributed!

 It is great for us!
 Let me show you the reason...

 > Suppose the price range is distributed as 90% class 0, 10% class 1 and 0% class 2 and 3.
 If we built a model that the output is class 0 regardless of the input, we would be right 90% of cases!

-## Now that we already searched for the output, let's ask its relatives and friends...
+## C - Now, let's work with the features as well

 I used a great tool to show the **CORRELATION** between the attributes and output.

 A high correlation between the output and attribute is great because based on the attribute, you can certainly predict the output.

-However, a high correlation among attributes is bad, because it reduces the success of your model.
+However, a high correlation among features is bad, because it reduces the performance of your model.
 Therefore, it may be useful to filter some of the attributes.
 > It is the same when you have to do a group homework when 2 classmates have strong opinions.
-They both want to do well on the homework and get an A (prediction), but they spend too much time discussing it (same information).
+They both want to do well on the homework and get an A (high accuracy on predictions), but they spend too much time discussing it (giving the same information).

 #### IMPORTANT :
 The heatmap tool only considers the correlation between **two variables** or, in other words, 2 dimensional.
 In fact, the correlation may occur in a multi-dimensional space.
 Even if in a 2-dimensional space there is a low correlation index, if it is added the third attribute, it may show correlation and decrease the effectiveness of the model!